Japan's daily coronavirus cases hit record as state of emergency looms

 “Even if we take strong measures immediately, it will be difficult to bring the Tokyo metropolitan area down to stage 3 by the end of January,” Takaji Wakita, chief of the National Institute of Infectious Diseases, told reporters after the meeting.

-New infections nationwide reached 5,307, a new daily record according to a tally by national broadcaster NHK.
+New infections nationwide reached at least 6,001, a new daily record according to a tally by national broadcaster NHK.
 Tokyo reported 1,591 cases, also an all-time high.

 Without new measures, daily infections in Tokyo could nearly triple to 3,500 per day by February and hit 7,000 by March, according to simulations by Kyoto University scientist Hiroshi Nishiura.
 An emergency declaration would need to last at least two months to bring infections to manageable levels, he said.